mukul-rathi/old-personal-website/posts/facebook-internship-experience-2019/index.md

 ## Perks

-### Corporate housing
+### Corporate Housing

 ![Bedroom](bedroom.png)
 ![Living room](living-room.png)

-Facebook provide interns with the option of corporate housing in Central London.
+Facebook provides interns with the option of free accommodation in Central London.
 This is super convenient - it meant that the office was only a 25-min walk from my apartment, and you're staying next door to other interns.

 ### The Office